maxfire2008/maxfire2008/README.md

 ### Hi there 👋

-- 🌱 I’m currently in High School
+- 🎓 I’m currently in Senior Secondary School.
 - 💬 Ask me about [my website (maxstuff.net)](https://maxstuff.net)
 - 📫 How to reach me: Contact methods are listed on [my website (maxstuff.net)](https://maxstuff.net)
-- 😄 Pronouns: he/him/they/them
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: I like stroopwafels

 <!--
+- ⚡ Fun fact:
 - 🔭 I’m currently working on ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...